 I mean, you know, you're talking about five critical states here.

-I I think it's complex.
+I think it's complex.

 I'll agree with you on that.

-I don't really think listen, to be perfectly blunt, I don't even think people are paying attention to that a whole lot.
+I don't really think, listen, to be perfectly blunt, I don't even think people are paying attention to that a whole lot.

 I think that's the other driving force here.

-I think they just want to over.
+I think they just want it over.

 I think that's another thing.